9 Best Dutch Windmills to Visit in the Netherlands (Beyond Zaanse Schans)

 What Is National Windmill Day (Nationale Molendag)?

 One of the best ways to experience windmills is during National Windmill Day, held each year in mid-May.
-In 2026, National Windmill Day is May 9 and May 10.
+In 2026, National Windmill Day was held on May 9 and May 10.

 Organized by De Hollandsche Molen, this event brings windmills across the country to life.